Internship Resources

 Tips and advice

 Practice for the interview.
-Career services can help students develop answers to those hard internship questions.
+The Career Center can help students develop answers to those hard internship questions.

 Check often for new internship opportunities.
 While it may seem most internships are spring semester or summer semester, internships are actually offered year around.
-Career services is open throughout the summer and is always available to help students with those last minute questions.
+The Career Center is open throughout the summer and is always available to help students with those last minute questions.

 Dress for success.
 Even if your internship may be working in a warehouse, for the interview you always want to bring your best foot forward.
 Business professional is always encouraged with interviews.